 Georgia officials report problems at some voting sites as five states hold primaries

 Voters reported long lines and problems with equipment in Georgia on Tuesday as Democrats went to polls to pick a nominee in a competitive U.S. Senate race, one of five states choosing candidates for the White House and Congress.
-Atlanta Mayor Keisha Lance Bottoms and former Mayor Kasim Reed reported problems with voting machines not working and long lines that started forming as early as 7 a.m.
+Atlanta Mayor Keisha Lance Bottoms and former Mayor Kasim Reed reported problems with voting machines not working and long lines that started forming as soon as the polls opened at 7 a.m.
 (1100 GMT).

-A spokesman for Raffensperger's office could not be immediately reached for comment.
+Georgia's Democratic party said it had received "countless reports of widespread voting issues in every corner of the state" and blamed the secretary of state, Brad Raffensperger, for not having provided adequate training and support for a new voting system.
+"I waited for three hours," Callie Orsini, 26, who said she stood in line with hundreds of people in Atlanta's Midtown neighborhood.
+She said a number of people in line with her had requested absentee ballots but not received them, and it took longer for poll workers to process them.

+"We have reports of poll workers not understanding setup or how to operate voting equipment," the statement said.
 The voting was taking place amid a trio of three national crises.
-U.S. cities over the past two weeks have seen large-scale protests against high-profile killings of African Americans, including George Floyd in Minneapolis and Ahmaud Arbery in Brunswick, Georgia while coping with a pandemic that has killed more than 110,000 people and thrown tens of millions out of work.
+U.S. cities over the past two weeks have seen large-scale protests against high-profile killings of African Americans, including George Floyd in Minneapolis and Ahmaud Arbery in Brunswick, Georgia, while coping with a pandemic that has killed more than 110,000 people and thrown tens of millions out of work.

 Jon Ossoff, 33, leads a large field of Georgia Democrats seeking the party's nomination to take on Republican Senator David Perdue, three years after Ossoff nearly won a former Republican stronghold in the most expensive U.S. House of Representatives race ever.
 Ossoff's campaign ads have seized on the pandemic to attack health insurance companies, and he refers to Arbery's death as an impetus for criminal justice reform.